CarmenK2/ETL-project/README.md

 * Import os to interact with the underlying operating system/ returns the absolute path of the working directory

 #### Step 5 - Extract Wine Sales by Geographical Location
-* Reading in GeoWineSales.csv and display
+* Read in GeoWineSales.csv and display

 #### Step 6 - Extract Wine Volume by Region
-* Reading in GIVolumeProduction.csv and display
+* Read in GIVolumeProduction.csv and display

 #### Step 7 - Extract Wine Sales by Grape Variety
-* Reading in SalesByVariety.csv and display
+* Read in SalesByVariety.csv and display

 #### Step 8 - Extract Grape Variety Production
-* Reading in WineProductionSummary.csv and display
+* Read in WineProductionSummary.csv and display

 ### Challenges
 * Getting access to API keys